Zeynepsuleb/DSA210/README.md

 As part of the April 18 milestone, I successfully collected and analyzed a dataset consisting of 11 financial assets with daily price data from 2010 to 2024.
 I performed extensive exploratory data analysis, including checking data types, identifying and handling missing values, and generating descriptive statistics.
 Time series plots highlighted long-term trends in asset performance, and correlation analysis revealed strong relationships among most KYD-based indices, while long-term bonds demonstrated weaker or even negative correlations—indicating diversification potential.
 A one-sample t-test was conducted on the daily returns of the KYD Deposit Index, confirming that its mean return is statistically different from zero (p < 0.0001).
 These steps provide a solid foundation for the next phase of the project, where machine learning models will be applied for price forecasting.

+### Refined Hypothesis: Portfolio vs. Benchmark
+Hypothesis Statement:The average daily return of the portfolio—composed of the KYD Eurobond Index, BIST 100 Index, and Gold Ounce/USD Rate with equal weighting—is statistically significantly higher than the average daily return of the KYD Deposit Index (1 Month).

+In this analysis, I constructed an equally weighted portfolio consisting of the KYD Eurobond Index, BIST 100 Index, and the Gold Ounce/USD Rate.
+The objective was to evaluate whether this portfolio statistically outperformed a risk-free benchmark, the KYD Deposit Index (1 Month), in terms of average daily return.
+A paired sample t-test was applied for this purpose.
+While the cumulative return plot visually shows that the portfolio slightly outperformed the benchmark over time, the statistical results (t = 0.8071, p = 0.4197) indicate that this difference is not statistically significant at the 5% level.

+Thus, although the portfolio outperformed the benchmark during certain periods, this advantage was not consistent or strong enough to reject the null hypothesis.
+These findings emphasize the importance of complementing return-based evaluations with statistical validation when assessing the effectiveness of investment strategies.